splunk/splunk-connect-for-snmp/docs/configuration/configuring-groups.md

 # Configuring Groups

 It is common to configure whole groups of devices instead of just single ones.
 SC4SNMP allows both types of configuration.
-Group consists of many hosts.
+A group consists of many hosts.
 Each of them is configured in the `values.yaml` file, in the `scheduler` section.
 After configuring a group, its name can be used in the `address` field in the inventory record.
 All settings specified in the inventory record will be assigned to hosts from the given group, unless specific host configuration overrides it.

-- Group configuration example and documentation can be found in the [Scheduler Configuration](scheduler-configuration.md#define-groups-of-hosts) page.
+- See the [Scheduler Configuration](scheduler-configuration.md#define-groups-of-hosts) page for group examples and documentation.
-- Use of groups in the inventory can be found in  the [Poller Configuration](poller-configuration.md#configure-inventory) page.
+- See the [Poller Configuration](poller-configuration.md#configure-inventory) page for information about groups in the inventory.

-If the host is configured in the group and both the group and the single host are included in the inventory (like in the example below), the configuration for the single host will be ignored in favour of group configuration:
+If the host is configured in the group and both the group and the single host are included in the inventory, the configuration for the single host will be ignored in favor of the group configuration.
+See the following example:

 ```yaml
 scheduler: